 A child genius in Russia has claimed he is from the planet Mars and was 'reborn' on Earth.

-According to The Sun, Boris Kipriyanovich, of Volgograd, Russia was a child genius, who attributed his intelligence to his previous life on Mars.
+, Boris Kipriyanovich, of Volgograd, Russia was a child genius, who attributed his intelligence to his previous life on Mars.

 At the time he first made headlines, he went by the name 'Boriska', meaning little Boris.